 You're losing weight without trying

 Don’t let constipation go unchecked for too long.
-When untreated, constipation can lead to unpleasant complications such as hemorrhoids and rectal prolapse --which is when part of the intestine pushes out through the anus from too much straining.
+When untreated, constipation can lead to unpleasant complications such as hemorrhoids and rectal prolapse, a condition in which part of the intestine pushes out through the anus from too much straining.

 What Happens During an Exam?